gsvh/jit/README.md

 # jit

-**jit** is a command-line tool designed to automate the process of creating requests for your projects.
-It integrates with the GitHub CLI and leverages local language models to generate meaningful PR descriptions based on your commits and diffs.
+**jit** is a command-line tool designed to automate the process of creating pull requests for your projects.
+It integrates with git, and GitHub CLI and leverages local language models to generate meaningful PR descriptions based on your commits and diffs.

 ## Features